INDICATION AND LIMITATION OF USE

 Percentages are approximations.
 Overlapping aberrations may be observed in some tumors.

-BRAF = v‑raf murine sarcoma viral oncogene homolog B1; HER2 = human epidermal growth factor receptor 2; KRAS = Kristen rat sarcoma viral oncogene homolog; mCRC = metastatic colorectal cancer; MSI = microsatellite instability; MT = mutant type; NRAS = neuroblastoma rat sarcoma viral oncogene homolog; NTRK = neurotrophic tyrosine receptor kinase; RAS = rat sarcoma viral oncogene homolog; WT = wild‑type.
+BRAF = v‑raf murine sarcoma viral oncogene homolog B1; HER2 = human epidermal growth factor receptor 2; KRAS = Kristen rat sarcoma viral oncogene homolog; mCRC = metastatic colorectal cancer; MSI-H = microsatellite instability-high; MSI-H = microsatellite instability-low; MSS = microsatellite stable; MT = mutant type; NRAS = neuroblastoma rat sarcoma viral oncogene homolog; NTRK = neurotrophic tyrosine receptor kinase; RAS = rat sarcoma viral oncogene homolog; WT = wild‑type.

 RATES OF BIOMARKER TESTING IN mCRC ARE TRENDING UPWARDS, BUT STILL FALL SHORT OF GUIDELINE RECOMMENDATIONS9